andrewringler/git-annex-turtle/DESIGN.md

 ## General Design
 The main application, `git-annex-turtle`, is responsible for launching/re-launching the Finder Sync Extension (`git-annex-turtle-finder`), displaying a Menubar Icon, and periodically monitoring the state of watched folders.

 When `git-annex-turtle-finder` is launched it checks the database table `WatchedFolderEntity` for the list of folders to watch.
-It then registers these so macOS will notify when any of these folders (or their children) become visible/invisible in a Finder window.
+It then registers these so macOS will notify us when any of these folders (or their children) become visible/invisible in a Finder window.

 When `git-annex-turtle-finder` receives a `requestBadgeIdentifier` it means a new file path (file or folder) is visible in a Finder window that it is observing.
 So, it first checks if there is an entry in `PathStatus`, if so, it uses it; If not, it adds a new database entry to `PathRequestEntity`. `git-annex-turtle-finder` periodically checks the `PathStatus` table for updates, IE as status of files change in git-annex, present / not-present / number of copies, this is reflected in `PathStatus` and `git-annex-turtle-finder` sees these updates.